petebachant/petebachant.github.io/_posts/2024-11-14-office-repro.markdown

 Now let's use Excel to create a figure.
 If we go in and create a chart inside and save the spreadsheet, we see up on the local machine page that we have a changed file.
-Let's commit that change and give it a message like "Add chart to spreadsheet".
+Let's commit that change by clicking the "Commit" button and let's use a commit message like
+"Add chart to spreadsheet".

 {% include figure.html